National Eligibility Test (NET)-Quick Overview

 - The second paper (Paper II) will be having 100 objective questions of 2 marks each, thus producing its total of 200 marks

 - UGC has increased the age-limit for JRF to 30 years, from the earlier 28 years.

 - Number of Universities participating in the exam- 780

 |National Eligibility Test (UGC NET)||08th July 2018 (SUNDAY)|

 |First||I||100||50 questions all are compulsory||1 Hour (09:30 A.M. to 10:30 A.M.)|

 |Second||II||200||100 questions all are compulsory||2 Hours (11:00 A.M. to 01:00 P.M.)
 IST|

 UGC NET Paper I comprises 50 objective questions which will be compulsory and carrying 2 marks for each of them.
-Meanwhile, these questions, which are general in nature, test the teaching and research aptitude of the UGC NET candidate.
-Also, the UGC NET authorities intend to test comprehension level, reasoning ability, general awareness and divergent thinking through Paper I of UGC NET.
+Meanwhile, these questions, which are general in nature, test the teaching and research aptitude of the UGC NET 2018 candidate.
+Also, the UGC NET 2018 authorities intend to test the candidates on the various basis.
+Hence, they test candidates’ comprehension level, reasoning ability, general awareness and divergent thinking through Paper I of UGC NET.